swashdev/orange-guys-quest/README.txt

 found that I still liked it, so I decided to patch it up and release it to the world.
 Hopefully as time comes I'll have time to further improve upon it.

-Version 1.0 and 1.1 both require Python and Pygame, but have no further dependencies.
-If memory serves me correctly they were originally written for Python 2.7 and should be compatible with this version of Python.
+Orange Guy's Quest Classic requires Python and Pygame, but has no further dependencies.
+If memory serves me correctly it was originally written for Python 2.7 and should be compatible with this version of Python.
 No word yet on whether it is forwards-compatible with Python 3, but I wouldn't think so.